wx-chevalier/Awesome-Lists-and-CheatSheets/SoftwareEngineering/SoftwareEngineering-Reference.md

 * [The 5 Problem-Solving Skills of Great Software Developers](https://www.coderhood.com/5-problem-solving-skills-great-software-developers/)

+* [2018-The Path to Becoming a Software Architect](https://parg.co/Uv2): There are several career paths a developer might take, and this series talks over how to become a software architect.

 # 工程管理

 * [Engineering Manager Resources](https://github.com/ryanburgess/engineer-manager): A list of engineering manager resource links.